-Hundreds of thousands of South African children will be staying at home for at least four weeks following a call by President Cyril Ramaphosa to close schools longer than the one week termly break.
+Millions of South African children will be staying at home for at least four weeks following a call by President Cyril Ramaphosa to close schools longer than the one-week termly break.

 In his statement on Sunday, 16 March 2020, Ramaphosa told millions of South Africans they had decided to take drastic measures to curb the spread of the disease.

 As part of this measure, schools will be closed from 18 March until after easter.

 Many parents will now be stranded at home with their children.
 While this was not a planned break, schools and parents have to ensure that students are not missing out on school content.
 Not only that parents must also maintain a routine so that when your child goes back to school it’s not a challenge.

 Here are ways you can keep your kids busy during this social distancing period.

 Create a reading space in your house to get your child to read.
 Instead of spending time watching tv the whole day, this is a great way to get your child’s mind engaged.
 If you don’t have enough books at home, you can download free books online.
 Here are some sites for free books and stories.